yorkbill/get-support/ViewStatus.md

 To subscribe, follow these steps:

 1. Access your favorite RSS readers.
 Many browsers have built-in RSS capabilities or extensions available.
-Several third-party RSS reader offerings are also available.
+Several third-party RSS reader products are also available.
 1. Use your reader to subscribe to the feed with one of the following methods:
     * Drag the RSS icon ![RSS-24px](../icons/RSS-24px.svg) into your RSS reader.
     * Right-click the RSS icon, select **Copy link address**, and paste the URL into your RSS reader.